Bali Pulendran: Synergy between innate and adaptive immunity in protection against pathogens

 In addition, Pulendran's study in nonhuman primates demonstrating synergy between the cellular, humoral, and innate responses in mediating protection against HIV has invigorated the field to develop vaccines that mobilize the synergistic interactions between the innate and adaptive immune systems[.
 More recently, he has developed this idea further to introduce the concept of 'integrated organ immunity' to explain how the innate and adaptive immune systems and non-haematopoietic cells can interact in tissues to generate protective immunity against diverse pathogens in an antigen-agnostic manner.
 Considering immune responses through this framework could enable the design of a new class of vaccines termed 'universal vaccines' that are not pathogen specific.

-Dendritic Cell Biology
+Dendritic cell biology

 Earlier in his career, Pulendran discovered that dendritic cells (DCs), one of the key cell types orchestrating the immune response, consist of multiple subtypes, which are functionally distinct in their capacity to modulate T-helper 1/T-helper 2 responses in vivo.
 This was the first evidence for functional specialization of DC subsets in vivo.
 He also discovered the mechanisms by which microbial stimuli program DCs to modulate T-helper responses, and helped establish Flt3-Ligand as the key growth factor for DCs in vivo in mice and in humans.
 He further elucidated the molecular mechanisms by which DCs mediate immunological tolerance, and how metabolic sensors such as GCN2 and mTOR regulate DC function and innate immunity.